 If you've been yearning for that perfect dip recipe for your Super Bowl-watching festivities, your search has now ended.
 Seriously.
 This Ultimate Mexican Street Corn Dip is everything you could possibly want in a dip and more.

-This recipe is — obviously — inspired by ever-so-delicious Mexican Street Corn, which typically involves some incarnation of coating grilled corn in a creamy, cayenne-specked sauce and then rolling the whole shebang in crumbled cotija cheese.
-So I decided to take the concept up a notch (or twelve).
+This recipe is -- obviously -- inspired by ever-so-delicious Mexican Street Corn, which typically involves some incarnation of coating grilled corn in a creamy, cayenne-specked sauce and then rolling the whole shebang in crumbled cotija cheese.
+I already have a Tex-Mex Fresh Corn Dip recipe, but I decided to take the corn dip concept up a notch (or twelve).